schlatterbeck/snxvpn/README.rst

 - ``snxanswer``: The not-yet-reverse-engineered answer of Checkpoint's ``snx`` program to the caller, only created if the ``--debug`` option is given
-- ``cookies.txt``: The cookies from the remote end in the format known from the perl LWP library (available in python as LWPCookieJar), this is only created if the ``--save-cookies`` option is given.
+- ``$HOME/.snxcookies``: The cookies from the remote end in the format known from the perl LWP library (available in python as LWPCookieJar), this is only created if the ``--save-cookies`` option is given.
+The default cookie filename can be changed with the ``--cookiefile`` option.

-The cookies might be used in a future version to reconnect if the connection dies prematurely.
-And, yes, it might be a security risk to save this to disk.
+If a cookie file is found, ``snxconnect`` tries to reconnect without asking for a password.
+This can be used if the connection has died prematurely before the connection time ran out.
+And, yes, it might be a security risk to save cookies to disk, so you have to explicitly enable this feature by setting ``save-cookies true`` in the config file or giving the ``--save-cookies`` option.
 Note that the cookies of course only have a limited lifetime and your connection isn't very secure if you cannot be sure of the files on your disk.
 Moreover all users of the current machine can access the VPN connection anyway.

 When you run Checkpoints ``snx`` for the first time with ``snxconnect`` it creates an X-Windows popup that lets you confirm the server fingerprint.